rooseveltframework/roosevelt/README.md

 - `css`: *[Object]* How you want Roosevelt to configure your CSS preprocessor:

   - `sourcePath`: Subdirectory within `staticsRoot` where your CSS files are located.
-By default this folder will not be made public, but is instead meant to store unminified CSS source files which will be minified and written to a build directory when the app is started.
+By default this folder will not be made public, but is instead meant to store unminified CSS source files which will be minified and written to the `public` folder when the app is started.

   - `compiler`: *[Object]* Which CSS preprocessor (if any) to use.